benwiz/graphics/README.md

 ## To Do

+NOTE: Do not run a `pip freeze`

 - Now
   - Pre-processing
   - Turn on DLib
+  - Consider adding noise to canny points (maybe other points)
   - Use Numpy arrays instead of Lists

 - Later